Candidate & Committee Services

 To apply to the Public Campaign Finance Program, fill out, print, sign, and notarize the PCF-22 Application/Certification Form.

-When Filling out the Application/Certification:
+When filling out the Application/Certification:

 You will provide basic information about your campaign, such as the names, addresses and employment information of the candidate and treasurer, along with your office sought and information about your bank account.